Prevention of corruption

 Gathering of Information Regarding Anti-Social Forces and Checks on Business Partners

-Through close partnerships with relevant administrative organizations and others, the Mitsubishi Chemical Holdings Group gathers information regarding anti-social forces and performs checks on its business partners.
+Through close partnerships with relevant administrative organizations and others, the Mitsubishi Chemical Group gathers information regarding anti-social forces and performs checks on its business partners.